simpleidserver/FaasNet/docs/documentation/eventmesh/portal.md

 # Portal

-A portal can be installed to administrate an EventMesh Server.
+A portal can be installed to administrate the EventMesh Server.

 ```
 mkdir QuickStart